williamtaggart97/resy-takehome-backend/README.md

 ## Technical Requirements

-Create a client for a Raffle application.
+Create a client for a Restaurant Reservations application.
 Users are able to:

 - Add Restaurants
 - Search Restaurants